andrejbauer/coop/Manual.md

 listed operations, raise the listed exceptions, and send the listed signals (and no others).

+Let us note that there is a difference between a value type and a corresponding user type with empty effect signature:

+* `4` is a value whose type is `int`,
+* `2 + 2` is a user computation whose type is `int {}`.

+These are not equivalent!
+In the second case, the interpreter has to do some work to get the result, whereas in the first case the final value is already given.

 #### Example

 Executing a kernel comptuations of type